eclipse-hono/hono/site/content/deployment/openshift.md

 ### Adding Jaeger support

-By default Hono has the capability to work with "open tracing", and it also provides a build profile for enabling the "Jaeger" implementation of "open tracing".
+By default Hono has the capability to work with OpenTracing, and it also provides a build profile for enabling the "Jaeger" implementation of OpenTracing.

 There are a few manual steps required to modify the default Hono deployment for OpenShift in order to enable this profile.